kedro-org/kedro/docs/source/get_started/new_project.md

 | Local directory to store the project                           | `repo_name`      | `get-started` |
 | The Python package name for the project (short, all-lowercase) | `python_package` | `get_started` |

+## Project tools

-After you enter `kedro new`, the command line interface will ask which tools you'd like to include, which will depend on the requirements of your project.
-The options are [described in more detail above](#tools-to-configure-the-new-project) and in the [documentation about the new project tools](../starters/new_project_tools.md).
+The command line interface then asks which tools you'd like to include in the project.
+The options are as follows and described in more detail above in the [documentation about the new project tools](../starters/new_project_tools.md).

-The output of `kedro new` is a directory containing all the project files and subdirectories required.
-The exact code added for the project will depend on which tools you selected.
+You can add one or more of the options, or follow the default and add none at all:

+* Linting: A basic linting setup with Black and ruff
+* Testing: A basic testing setup with pytest
+* Custom Logging: Additional logging options
+* Documentation: Configuration for basic documentation built with Sphinx
+* Data Structure: The [directory structure](../faq/faq.md#what-is-data-engineering-convention) for storing data
+* PySpark: Setup and configuration for working with PySpark
+* Kedro Viz: Kedro's native visualisation tool.

+## Project example

+TO DO

-### Create a basic project from a configuration file
+## Create a basic project from a configuration file

 To create a new project with custom directory and package names, navigate to your preferred directory and type the following command, which passes in a configuration file `config.yml`: